 In Kaikoura, the mountains tumble into the sea, continuing down below the water to form a deep marine trench which feeds a multitude of marine life.
 Dolphins frolic in pods as big as 400.
 Sperm whales dive, slowly waving their giant tails as the descend into the dark depths.
 New Zealand fur seals even migrate daily from the rocky shore to a freshwater pool in the forest - where else in the world can you see seals frolicking in a waterfall amidst a forest?
 The rugged coastline here is complemented by Alpine Ranges that are covered in snow for a good portion of the year.
 Perched between mountains and sea, you will find Hapuku Lodge and Treehouses, perfectly situated for exploring the flora and fauna of northern Canterbury.

-To the east lies the picturesque Banks Peninsula, an extinct volcano famous for its beautiful harbours, volcanic hills and passes, hidden bays and its sparkling waters which are home to the world's smallest and rarest dolphins, the Hector's dolphins.
+To the east of the city of Christchurch lies the picturesque Banks Peninsula, an extinct volcano famous for its beautiful harbours, volcanic hills and passes, hidden bays and its sparkling waters which are home to the world's smallest and rarest dolphins, the Hector's dolphins.
 Here you will find Annandale, a collection of four private villas, each with its own unique architectural story but set on one of the world's most breathtaking coastal farms.